Inflectra/spira-documentation/docs/SpiraApps/ConditionalLists.md

     This SpiraApp does not:

     - work on artifact list pages
+    - work on boards
+    - work when creating artifacts during test execution
     - work with any fields that are not lists
     - change the actual value of any field (only the items shown in its dropdown)
     - restrict any changes made on list pages or via the API